SkylineCommunications/SLC-SC-Example_ScriptedConnectors/AdvancedExercise.md

 import requests

 def main():
-    # Use this boiler plate code but fill in the type, type and identifier
+    # Use this boiler plate code but fill in the type, decimal precision and units

     # Define header parameters for the request to the local API
     header_params = {